 "Jäger" is the German word for Hunter.
 And, of course, Schnitzel is a famous German/Austrian fried cutlet recipe everybody loves.

-Today we are making pork schnitzel (Schweineschnitzel) and top it with that creamy mushroom bacon sauce that turns an ordinary Schnitzel into a most delicious 'Jagerschnitzel'.
+Today, we make pork schnitzel (Schweineschnitzel) and top it with that creamy mushroom bacon sauce that turns an ordinary Schnitzel into a most delicious 'Jagerschnitzel.'

-It's one of those original recipes that was brought to North American by German immigrants.
+It's one of those original recipes brought to North America by German immigrants.

 I love pairing this with Kartoffelsalat, a traditional German Potato Salad.

-One "Pot" Meal - It is all cooked using one dish.
-You cook the sauce where you fried the meat.
+ONE-POT MEAL - It is all cooked using one dish.
+You cook the sauce where you fry the meat.
 Easy, practical, and cleanup is a breeze.

-Breadcrumbs - While you can certainly customize the Schnitzel to your own liking.
+BREADCRUMBS - While you can certainly customize the Schnitzel to your liking.
 I would not recommend panko bread crumbs.
 While I love them in many recipes, they are just not a traditional German ingredient.

-Flour - You can use all-purpose flour or use a gluten-free brand if that’ll fit your dietary needs.
+FLOUR - You can use all-purpose flour or a gluten-free brand if that’ll fit your dietary needs.

-Bacon - The fat rendered from this adds so many flavors to the sauce.
-Make sure to fry until they crisp up.
+BACON - The fat rendered from this adds so many flavors to the sauce.
+Make sure to fry them until they crisp up.

-Dairy - We use heavy cream in our recipe, but you can also use Creme Fraiche, which is very popular in German cooking.
-If you are using Creme Fraiche, you might need to add more beef broth.
+DAIRY - We use heavy cream in our recipe, but you can also use Creme Fraiche, which is very popular in German cooking.
+If you use Creme Fraiche, you might need to add more beef broth.
 Sour cream also works as a substitute for heavy cream.

 Variations and Additions

-You may also replace the white mushrooms with common button mushrooms, cremini mushrooms, or brown mushrooms.
+You may also replace the white mushrooms with common button, cremini, or brown mushrooms.
 Some also make this with a mix of different ones.